 Eight Home Remedies for DIY (Do It Yourself) Cat Care

+Every veterinarian has their favorite DIY home remedies they’ve accumulated over their years of practice.
 Here are my favorite DIY cat remedies, listed in alphabetical order:

-#1 Borax powder
+#1 Borax Powder

-#2 Chamomile tea
+#2 Chamomile Tea

-In human medicine, chamomile tea is widely regarded as a useful home remedy for upset bellies.
-But the difficulties inherent in getting cats to drink anything that’s not simple water precludes its widespread application for belly aches in cats.
-Perhaps that’s why I’ve only ever used it for skin ailments.
-It’s disinfectant properties shine when it comes to simple rashes and minor irritations – without the harshness that can reduce the work of their skin’s own “happy” bacteria.
+Perhaps that’s why I’ve only used it for skin issues.
+Its disinfectant properties shine when it comes to simple rashes and minor irritations – without the harshness that can reduce the work of a cat’s own “happy” bacteria.

-Here’s my favorite approach: Make a strong chamomile tea, pour it into a clean store bought spray bottle and let it chill in the fridge.
+Here’s my favorite approach: Make a strong chamomile tea, pour it into a clean store-bought spray bottle, and let it chill in the fridge.
 Then spray liberally onto red or raw skin for an immediate soothing effect – with no sting!

 #3 Dawn

 Got a greasy mess on your cat?
-I hate to mention brand names but nothing cuts through grease like this product.
+I hate to mention brand names, but nothing cuts through grease like this product.

-#4 Epsom salts
+#4 Epsom Salts

 Epsom salt soaks and hot packs are almost always a great adjunct to antibiotics and surgical attention.
 Sometimes they can even do the job on their own – just don’t skip the step where you ask your vet whether it’s a good idea or not.

-#5 Hydrogen peroxide, baking soda and a squirt of Dawn
+#5 Hydrogen Peroxide, Baking Soda, and a Squirt of Dawn

 I don’t think much of hydrogen peroxide for cuts, wounds, dirty ears, and such.
 I much prefer the less harsh remedies I’ve mentioned above.
 Nonetheless, when combined with baking soda and a squirt of Dawn, it turns into one of the best home remedies ever!

-Mix four cups of hydrogen peroxide with one-third cup baking soda and a small squirt of Dawn to make a spray-bottle solution capable of getting even the stench of anal glands off of cat butts and dirty scrubs, alike.
 It also works well on skunked cats.
 In fact, that’s how I first learned of this brilliant method.
 Nothing works as well on skunked fur and everything the skunked fur has touched (car seats included).

 #6 Oatmeal